Simon Scarrow: Stand-alone novels

-Blackout -- covers WWII period Germany

 Writer in Residence

-In November 2006, Simon Scarrow was accepted to fill the post of Writer in Residence at Simon Langton Grammar School for Boys, a position he said he was "honoured to accept".
+In November 2006, Scarrow was accepted to fill the post of Writer in Residence at Simon Langton Grammar School for Boys, a position he said he was "honoured to accept".

 Personal life

-Simon lives in Norfolk with his wife Louise and their dog ‘BB’ (named after BB Glazer, the ferocious agent in the TV series Frasier).
-Besides writing, Simon gives talks on history and writing at festivals.
+Scarrow lives in Norfolk with his wife, Louise, and their dog.
+He gives talks on history and writing at festivals.
 His leisure interests include skiing and scuba diving.